 Scenic Highway 30A is known worldwide for its diverse architectural styles and its groundbreaking town planning methodologies.
-In fact, Seaside Town Founder Robert Davis changed the development world when he, his wife, Daryl, and Andres Duany and Elizabeth Plater-Zyberk of DPZ founded the New Urbanism movement (quite accidentally, at first).
+In fact, Seaside Town Founder Robert Davis changed the development world when he and his wife founded the New Urbanism movement (quite accidentally, at first).

 What’s New Ubanism?

 Basically, prior to World War II, virtually every new town was designed with people first and foremost in mind.
 But with the proliferation of the automobile and a mass post-war migration to large metropolitan centers, planners began designing neighborhoods with cars in mind.

 Streets got wider, the parking lots got bigger, and our neighborhoods were spaced further and further apart.